 Step 4 - Processing

 The first processing step is to extract the stem cells.
 At LifeCell, Prepacyte-CB technology is used to process cord blood units.
-It helps extract the maximum viable stem cells from the sample, while reducing the Red Blood Cell (RBC) contamination by up to 99% 4.
+It helps extract the maximum viable stem cells from the sample while reducing the Red Blood Cell (RBC) contamination by up to 99% 4.
 This means that each collection yields more stem cells.

 Finally, the processed cord blood unit is prepared for cryopreservation.
-It is wrapped and sealed in cryo-bags, which are then frozen and transferred to cryo-vessels.
-The cells are frozen under -196℃ and preserved, so you or your little one could access them if and when you need to use them.
+It is wrapped and sealed in cryo-bags (volume capacity: 25 ml), which are then frozen and transferred to cryo-vessels.
+The cells are frozen under -196℃ and preserved in vapor-phase liquid nitrogen within stainless steel cryo tanks.

 How Long Can Cord Blood Be Stored?

 Cord blood banking as a science is over 25 years old5.
 It has been 26 years since the first public cord blood bank was established (1996)6!

 When you choose LifeCell’s community stem cell banking program, your baby’s precious cord cells can be stored on an annual fee basis or for 21 years or 75 years depending on the storage program you choose.

 Despite the easy and simple collection and the great benefits of cord blood banking, there are some things you need to keep in mind.